<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=585972928235617&amp;ev=PageView&amp;noscript=1">

 Here’s the irony.
 One of the common needs I hear expressed by those in the top sales leadership role in a company (business owners, VP Sales, Director of Sales, etc.) is how to develop the other sales managers in their organization.
 The ironic part is the greatest growth opportunities are these high stakes moments that fall on the top sales leader.
 Instead of retreating, deciding, and dictating, consider Socraticship.
 I know Socraticship is not really a word, but maybe it should be.
 Socraticship is Leadership that leads with questions, instead of answers.

-Topics: Sales leadership
+Topics: Sales Leadership

 Improve Sales Performance with Inside Outside Leadership